Barry Larkin: 1986–1996

-Middle career
+1997–2000

 Larkin was named the Reds' captain before the 1997 season, making him the first player to hold the honor since Dave Concepción's retirement.
 Beginning that season, Larkin suffered a series of injuries throughout the last few years of his career.
-He missed 55 games that year due to injuries to his calf and his Achilles tendon.
+He missed 55 games that year due to injuries to his calf and Achilles tendon.
 About three weeks before the opening of the 1998 season, Larkin decided to undergo neck surgery for a perforated disk.
-He was not in severe pain, but he was unable to lift his arm enough to play his defensive position.
+He was not in severe pain, but he was unable to lift his arm enough to play defense.

-On September 27, 1998, Barry, his brother Stephen Larkin, second baseman Bret Boone, and third baseman Aaron Boone all played the infield at the same time for the last game of the 1998 season, making it the first time in MLB history that two sets of siblings were on the field at the same time.
+On September 27, 1998, Barry, his brother Stephen Larkin, second baseman Bret Boone, and third baseman Aaron Boone all played the infield at the same time for the last game of the 1998 season, making it the first time in MLB history that an infield was composed entirely of two pairs of brothers.
 In 1999, Larkin was nearly traded to the Los Angeles Dodgers.
 He later said that he was approached by a Los Angeles clubhouse attendant, who gave him a Dodgers jersey with his name on it.
-The jersey had been prepared as trade negotiations advanced so that the teams could be prepared for a trade-related press conference.
+The jersey had been prepared as trade negotiations advanced so that the teams could be prepared for a press conference about the trade.
 Also in 1999, Larkin served as a pre-game analyst for NBC's coverage of the World Series alongside host Hannah Storm.

 In July 2000, Larkin blocked a trade to the New York Mets to remain with the Reds.
-The trade would have sent three players – top minor league outfielder Alex Escobar, pitcher Eric Cammack and pitcher Jason Saenz – from the Mets to the Reds in exchange for Larkin.
+The trade would have sent three players, top minor league outfielder Alex Escobar, pitcher Eric Cammack and pitcher Jason Saenz, from the Mets to the Reds in exchange for Larkin.
 Larkin said that he would have gone to New York, as he enjoyed playing there, but the Mets did not want to sign him to a multi-year contract.
 The Reds signed him to a three-year contract extension worth $27 million.
 In the 2000 season, Larkin missed 59 games after he injured his finger twice and he suffered a knee sprain.
 He underwent finger surgery in April and knee surgery in September.